tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 ---

 [Apache Parquet][parquet] is the common denominator for structured data at rest.
+The data science ecosystem has long appreciated this.
+But infosec?
+Why should you care about Parquet when building a threat detection and investigation platform?
+In this blog post series we share our opinionated view on this question.
+In the next three blog posts, we

+1. describe how VAST uses Parquet and its little brother [Feather][feather]
+2. benchmark the two foramts against each other for typical workloads
-In this 3-tiered blog post series we (1) describe how we use Parquet (and its swift little brother [Feather][feather]) in VAST, (2) evaluate the the performance of Parquet and Feather, and (3) share our engineering experience with all the unexpected gotchas that we encountered along the way.
+3. share our experience with all the engineering gotchas we encountered along the way

 [parquet]: https://parquet.apache.org/
 [feather]: https://arrow.apache.org/docs/python/feather.html